noah-nuebling/github-actions-test/Readme.md

 These are great compliments that I / Mac Mouse Fix have received from users.
 They made me smile and they made my crippling self esteem issues a little better:

+- "Living Legend" - Guy on Stackexchange
- (Not complete by any means!
+-  (Not complete by any means!
 Thanks to everythingn who wrote something nice!!)

-- "Living Legend" - Guy on Stackexchange

 ## Older versions

 Requires macOS 10.13 High Sierra or later.

-Last version compatible with 10.11 El Capitan and 10.12 Sierra: [2.2.3.](https://github.com/sindresorhus/Gifski/files/3991913/Gifski.2.4.0.-.High.Sierra.zip)
+Last version compatible with 10.11 El Capitan and 10.12 Sierra is [2.2.3](https://github.com/sindresorhus/Gifski/files/3991913/Gifski.2.4.0.-.High.Sierra.zip)

+## Contributing

+If you have questions about building the app on your computer ask in this GH Discussion

+### Translations

+I'd love to have the app available in many languages.

+You'll also get rewards X Y and Z for translating

+?Here are the langs it's been translated to

+?Here are missing/incoplete translations ?And their bounties?

+?Note these things when translateing? (download barty crouch)

+?Here ar the basic steps?

+?Ask here / view this guide if you have questions about how to translate.

+### Bug Reports and Enhancement requests

+When you find a bug in MMF or have an idea how it could be even better use Feedback Assistant!

+(You can also start Discussion for ?open ended / quick feedback / idk??)

+### Pull requests

+I'll be happy about any pull requests!
+Hope my code isn't too terrible heh.

 ## License